Phasing for Bengal cats

 Many Bengal kittens experience the stage of development of the ugly phase (“fuzzyuglies”) as they grow up.
-Bright and contrasting at three weeks of age kittens in four to five weeks overgrown with ticked children’s fur, the main background dims, and specks fade.
-This is due to the genetic program that helps protect the youngest Asian leopard cat from the possible dangers trapping them in the jungle!
-The coat again begins to “clean” and acquire contrast after 12 weeks and again becomes bright again to 6 – 7 months, the final color is set to a year, and sometimes later.
+Bright and contrasting at three weeks of age kittens in four to five weeks overgrown with ticked kitten fur, the main background dims, and specks fade.
+This is due to the genetic program that helps protect the youngest Asian leopard cats from the possible dangers trapping them in the jungle!
+The coat again begins to “clean” and acquire contrast after 12 weeks and again becomes bright again to 6 – 7 months, the final color is set to a year.

 Brown spotted tabby: